-If something is inflamed or swollen, including the conjunctiva, a cold compress can often help.
-For dogs with pink eye, a cold, wet washcloth is usually the easiest and most comfortable way to apply a compress to the eye.
+A cold compress can often provide relief from inflammation.
+For dogs with a red, itchy eye a cold, wet washcloth is usually the easiest and most comfortable way to apply a compress to the eye.
 Soft, cold compresses (not frozen, hard ice packs) can also be purchased online and from pharmacies.

-The compress can be applied to the closed eye for several minutes, several times a day to help decrease any swelling and inflammation.
-A cold compress will of course not treat any infection but it will help your dog feel a little more comfortable.
+The compress can be applied to the closed eye for several minutes, several times a day to help decrease swelling and inflammation.
+A cold compress will not treat the underlying disease, but it will help your dog feel a little more comfortable.

 04 of 04

 Different than simple saline eye drops, artificial tears have a lubricant in them that is safe for eyes.
-If your dog's eyes are dry and irritated, artificial tears may help to provide additional moisture to decrease inflammation.
-These can be applied a few times a day if the eyes are extremely dry.
-However, they do not contain antibiotics or other medications to treat an infection.
+If your dog's eyes are dry and irritated, artificial tears may help to provide additional moisture.
+These can be applied a few times a day however, they do not contain medications to treat the underlying problem.